OpenRouterTeam/openrouter-runner/modal/runner/README.md

     ]
     ```

-6. **Deploy the Container**: Use the Modal CLI to deploy your new container.
-This will download the required models and deploy your containerized app to Modal.
+6. **Download and Prepare Models**: Use the CLI to execute the `runner::download` function within your application.
+This command is designed to download and prepare the required models for your containerized app.
     ```shell
     modal run runner::download
     ```
-    After running this command, check your Modal dashboard to confirm that your app is running and the models are downloaded.
-Be patient; downloading all the models can take some time.
+This step does not deploy your app but ensures all necessary models are downloaded and ready for when you do deploy.
+After running this command, you can check the specified storage location or logs to confirm that the models have been successfully downloaded.
+Note that depending on the size and number of models, this process can take some time.

 7. **Start Testing**: With your new container deployed, proceed to the [Configuration and Testing](#configuration-and-testing) section to begin testing your model!